The ultimate guide on how to find the right therapist for you

 Tip #1: all types of therapists are good

 Research has shown that no one type of therapist is inherently better than any other.
 Ditto for experience.
 Data comparing therapists in training to licensed therapists tends to show only slight differences; we also see minimal differences between seasoned therapists and those early in their career.
-So, you have as good a chance of feeling better working with an associate therapist as with a licensed one, whether a social worker, an MFT, or a psychologist.
+So, you have as good a chance of feeling better and building a strong therapeutic relationship working with an associate therapist as with a licensed one, whether a social worker, an MFT, or a psychologist.

 Tip #2: all types of orientations can be effective

-When choosing a therapist, especially if you aren’t in an area where we serve and can pre-vet providers, make sure you interview your therapist and ask them to articulate how they practice.
-Feel free to push them on areas that you don’t understand.
-That conversation should five you confidence and make you excited to want to try working with them!
+When choosing a therapist, especially if you aren’t in an area where we serve and can pre-vet providers, make sure you interview your therapist and ask them to articulate what kind of therapy they practice and how they practice it.
+Feel free to push them on areas that you don’t understand about their therapeutic approach.
+That conversation should give you confidence and make you excited to want to try working with them!

 Tip #3: fit matters the most!

-Research shows that, by far, the most important factor to predicting successful outcomes in therapy is “therapeutic alliance,” or the fit between you and your therapist.
+Research shows that, by far, the most important factor to predicting successful outcomes in talk therapy is “patient provider therapeutic alliance,” or the fit between you and your therapist.

-As such, it is also essential that you ultimately find the right fit with the person who will be helping you manage your mental health.
+As such, it is also essential that the person who will be helping you manage your mental health is a good match for you.
 One of the best questions to ask yourself is this: do you feel comfortable opening up with this particular individual?
 When talking with potential therapists, you should feel a level of ease, even with difficult or awkward topics.

 If you are in an area reflect serves, our goal is to help take all the guesswork out of the search.
-In addition to pre-vetting every provider in our network, our data-driven matching algorithm finds the right fit for you based on a short matching survey.
-We use data from thousands of previous successful matches and tens of thousands of successful therapy sessions to predict fit and set you up for success.
+In addition to pre-vetting every provider in our network, our data-driven matching algorithm finds the right kind of therapist for you based on a short matching survey.
+We use data from thousands of previous successful matches and tens of thousands of successful talk therapy sessions to predict fit and set you up for success and ensure you not only get a good therapist, but one that is right for you.

-To make sure our matches work for you, we also offer free intro sessions for you to try any of your matches before choosing one.
+To make sure our matches work for you, we also offer free intro sessions for you to try any of your matches before choosing one and having a first session.
 Satisfaction is guaranteed.
-In fact, eighty percent of those who try reflect find a therapist they like -- which means that you can find a great provider quickly and focus your energy on getting the support you need.
+In fact, eighty percent of those who try reflect find a therapist they like -- which means that you can find a great provider quickly and focus your energy on getting the support you need for your mental health.

 If you are interested in giving us a try, please click the “Get Matched” button above.